terralang/terra/release/share/terra/README.md

 ### Building Terra with GNU Make (Linux, macOS)

+Note: This build system is deprecated.
+Please use CMake instead (see above).

 The basic procudure for building with GNU Make is the following:

 ```